Ultrasound is very useful for looking at soft parts of the body such as the kidneys and bladder.

 - look at the blood vessels in the kidneys

-All babies with their first UTI (urinary tract infection) should have an ultrasound scan of their urinary tract (urethra, ureter, bladder and kidneys).
+Babies under 12 months of age with their first UTI (urinary tract infection) should have an ultrasound scan of their urinary tract.

 Where does a renal ultrasound happen?

-The test will be in the x-ray (radiology) department of your hospital, or at another x-ray (radiology) centre.
+The test will be in the radiology department of your hospital, or at another radiology centre.